Algebra, coalgebra, and minimization in polynomial differential equations: Coalgebraic semantics of polynomial 's

 It is easy to check that $R$ is an \lbisim-bisimulation up to. \iflncs\else As an example, let us check condition (b) for a pair $(xz^j,yw^j)$: {

 }

-This proves that $x(t)=y(t)$ and that $z(t)=w(t)$. \fi }\end{example} In the next two sections we will prove that this technique can be fully automated by resorting to the concept of \emph{ideal} in a polynomial ring. \fi
+This proves that $x(t)=y(t)$ and that $z(t)=w(t)$. \fi }\end{exa} In the next two sections we will prove that this technique can be fully automated by resorting to the concept of \emph{ideal} in a polynomial ring. \fi